dsw7/MetAromatic/README.md

 ![](https://github.com/dsw7/MetAromatic/blob/master/gui_example_v1_4_labelled.png)

 1. User must input a PDB code into **A**.
-2. A vector $\vec{v}$
+2. User then selects the minimum distance between a methionine SD and an aromatic carbon atom (Phe, Tyr or Trp) that is deemed "interacting".
+This selection is made in edit box **B**.
+The vector has been termed vector v throughout literature.
+3. User selects the minimum cutoff angle between a methionine SD lone pair and vector v.
+Any lone pair / vector v combination is "deemed non-interacting".
+This selection is made in edit box **C**.
+4. The user can select which aromatic amino acids to include in the search in **D**.
+5. There are two models used for estimating the positions of lone pairs relative to the CG-SD-CE bonding frame in methionine.
+The ratio buttons **E** and **F** allow for specifying these models.
+The "Cross product interpolation" generally provides a more accurate estimation.
+6. The "Go" button, **G**, executes the query by fetching the structure from the Protein Data Bank.
+7. The "Legend" button (**H**) can be used to print example output to the prompt (**K**) to help understand what the output data means.
+8. "Save data?" (**I**) does exactly as the name implies.
+9. "Exit" (**J**) does exactly as the name implies.
+10. The prompt (**K**) yields all the output data obtained from the Met-aromatic algorithm.

 ---
 ## Description of directories

     ~/MetAromatic/docs                          // contains deploy instructions + other supporting info
     ~/MetAromatic/MetAromatic.py                // the "main" file - this runs the Tkinter master
     ~/MetAromatic/setup.py                      // a custom setup.py file for py2app
-    ~/MetAromatic/icon_gaJ_icon.ico    // a custom .ico icon if I ever decide to make a Windows implementation of MetAromatic ~/MetAromatic/gui_example_v1_4.png // example UI layout .png for v1.4
+    ~/MetAromatic/icon_gaJ_icon.ico             // a custom .ico icon if I ever decide to make a Windows of app ~/MetAromatic/gui_example_v1_4_labelled.png // example UI layout .png for v1.4
     ~/MetAromatic/dependencies                  // all dependency scripts are located here

     ->